FLSA STATUS: Non Exempt

-Completion of an Associate’s degree in Business or related field and three years of experience in purchasing supplies, equipment and services or four years of experience in a purchasing position; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of an Associate’s degree in Business or related field and three years of experience in purchasing coordination or customer service in an office environment; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.